I had been waiting for it.

 Shortly after hearing about my diagnosis, my brother went to get his PSA levels checked.
 Turns out, he also had high levels and was diagnosed with prostate cancer shortly after.
 His surgery was completed in August of 2019 and I'm happy to report he's doing well.

 As for me, I've had normal follow up tests, which happen every three months.
 My fourth one was December 11 - fittingly, a full 365 days after my surgery.

 This November, I am proud to support the Movember initiative.
 I've been working in hockey for 22 years now, and if you can believe it, I've never had facial hair.
 But I couldn't think of a better reason to start growing a mustache and raise awareness.

 My father has had a pretty impressive mustache for the 50 years I've been alive, so it's pretty cool that this time of year we can both rock our 'staches and stand together in support of a cause close to our hearts.

-But this time, I'll also be standing in unison with the players and fans, with our collective goal… to fight cancer.
+I'll also be standing in unison with the players and fans, with our collective goal… to fight cancer.